 Mountain Province Diamonds Stock Performance

-Mountain Province holds a performance score of 8 on a scale of zero to a hundred.
-The company secures a Beta (Market Risk) of 3.65, which conveys a somewhat significant risk relative to the market.
-As the market goes up, the company is expected to outperform it.
-However, if the market returns are negative, Mountain Province will likely underperform.
-Use Mountain Province potential upside and the relationship between the skewness and period momentum indicator , to analyze future returns on Mountain Province.
+Mountain Province holds a performance score of 9 on a scale of zero to a hundred.
+The company secures a Beta (Market Risk) of -1.5, which conveys a somewhat significant risk relative to the market.
+As returns on the market increase, returns on owning Mountain Province are expected to decrease by larger amounts.
+On the other hand, during market turmoil, Mountain Province is expected to outperform it.
+Use Mountain Province potential upside, as well as the relationship between the skewness and day median price , to analyze future returns on Mountain Province.

 Risk-Adjusted Performance